nicholasmholmes/HackKU_2023/README.md

   First we need to clarify what multiplayer means in this context.
 We are not referring to an online multiplayer game that allows you to connect to other players on a server, but simply a game that requires multiple people or *players* in order to properly function.

-  With this basic undertsanding, we can get into the process of our game creation!
+  With this basic understanding, we can get into the process of our game creation!

   We first began by creating a simple player class that could operate the functions a computer player might need, which looked something like this: